graememcc/funkierJS/docs/markdown/byName.md

 If you need a function which accepts an argument count that differs from the function's length property, use `curryWithArity`.

+Note that you cannot pass in functions that have been bound to a specific execution context using [`bindWithContextAndArity`](#bindWithContextAndArity): allowing those would break the invariant that functions curried with `curry` are invoked with a null execution context.
+Thus an error is thrown in such cases.
+(However, funkierJS cannot tell if a function has been bound with the native `bind` method.
+Currying such functions might lead to unexpected results).

 #### Examples ####
     var f = function(x, y, z) { console.log(x, y, z); }